schuyler/sim2075/methodology/reference/factor-loadings.md

 ### Type 2 (Threshold) Events

-**Interpretation**: Loadings identify which factors stress the pressure variables that drive the event toward its threshold.
+**Interpretation**: Loadings identify which factors correlate with conditions that stress the pressure variables driving the event toward its threshold.

 **How loadings work (v1.0)**:
 - Loadings modulate probability like Type 1